Could you spend less than $1000 on a weekend in Paris?

 Bastille Market – one of the largest markets, open Thursdays and Sundays.
 See link for times and updates.

 A romantic hotel featuring suites, family rooms, and city views.
+Great for walking the Champs-Elysees with beautiful city views and balconies.

 More Good Hotel options: